pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

--   📅 Release date
-    -   Nov 21, 2025
 -   ⚡️ Improvements
-    -   Updated the app icon.
+    -   Updated the menu icons.
-    -   Added support for Liquid Glass.
-    -   Sparkle Framework has been updated.